 to graduate with the technology skills needed for professional success and lifetime

 Because we recognize the importance of common software tools for a successful academic program, Bluffton has extended its licensing of MS Office to all currently enrolled students for use on their personal computers.
-Preferred installation of this software is for students to buy an Office CD from the bookstore for a nominal charge, and thus be able to reinstall the Office media if needed.
+Registered students can download this software free of charge.
 Microsoft Security Essentials is our recommendation for anti-virus software.
 The Help Desk serves as the point-of-contact for all support and troubleshooting during regular business hours.
 Please contact the Help Desk (firstname.lastname@example.org or ext.
 3600) if you have questions or need support.

 Learning Resource Center